Andy Burnham: Public transport

 Burnham pledged to bring Manchester's bus network back into public ownership by 2025.
-The Mayor and Authority's plans were legally challenged by bus operators Stagecoach Group and Rotala, but in March 2022 the Mayor and Authority won the case at the High Court.
+The plans were legally challenged by bus operators Stagecoach Group and Rotala, but in March 2022 the mayor and authority won the case at the High Court.
 Media analysts commented that the ruling could pave the way for other city regions in England to regulate bus services that had been privatised since the 1980s.
-Capped fares of £2 for adult single fares were introduced in September 2022, prior to the bus network becoming regulated.
+Capped fares of £2 for adult single fares were introduced in September 2022.
+The integrated transport Bee Network was established in Greater Manchester in 2023.

 COVID-19 pandemic

 In March 2020, Burnham called for clearer advice on slowing the spread of the COVID-19 pandemic, citing his previous experience as health secretary during the 2009 swine flu pandemic.
-He welcomed the additional measures implemented across Greater Manchester and Lancashire by Secretary of State for Health and Social Care Matt Hancock in July during the pandemic, in the knowledge that (at the time) some areas across North West England had lower infection rates than the rest of the country.
+He welcomed the additional measures implemented across Greater Manchester and Lancashire by Secretary of State for Health and Social Care Matt Hancock and Chancellor of the Exchequer Rishi Sunak in July during the pandemic, in the knowledge that (at the time) some areas across North West England had lower infection rates than the rest of the country.

 On 15 October 2020, Burnham, along with other North West leaders, backed away from government talks to place Greater Manchester in tier 3 – the most restrictive level – of a new three-tier categorisation.
 He cited the grants system for businesses and 80% furlough scheme for employees as insufficient, saying they would push people into poverty and destitution which would outweigh the impact of the virus if mitigated correctly.
 Many of the concerns such as the impact on businesses and employees were shared by local Conservative MPs in Greater Manchester and surrounding areas.
-For his role of securing more money for local Northern communities during the COVID-19 pandemic, he was dubbed the "King of the North" by the media.
-However he did not secure as much extra money as he had wanted, being forced to lower his request for £90 million to £65 million.
+For his campaigning to secure more furlough funding, he was dubbed the "King of the North" by the media.
+He did not secure as much extra money as he had wanted, being forced to lower his request for £90 million to £65 million.

 Investigations into child sexual exploitation

-Shortly after first being elected as Mayor in 2017, Burnham initiated a review of historical child sexual abuse allegations in Manchester and Rochdale, later expanding the scope of the investigation to Oldham.
+Shortly after first being elected as mayor in 2017, Burnham initiated a review of historical child sexual abuse allegations in Manchester and Rochdale, later expanding the scope of the investigation to Oldham.
 Part one of the review (focusing on Manchester) reported in 2020, part two (focusing on Oldham) reported in 2022, part three (focusing on Rochdale) reported in 2023 and part four (led by HMICFRS and covering the whole of Greater Manchester) reported in 2025.

 In January 2025, Burnham backed calls for a national public inquiry with limited scope into group-based child sexual exploitation and the power to compel people to give evidence.
-This came a day after the House of Commons voted against a wrecking amendment to the Children’s Wellbeing and Schools Bill calling for an inquiry.
+This came a day after the House of Commons voted against a wrecking amendment to the Children's Wellbeing and Schools Bill calling for an inquiry.
 The amendment, proposed by the Conservative Party, had been subject to a whip which prevented Labour MPs from supporting it.